Davidpedo123/Davidpedo123/README.md

   ### Hi, I'm Eduardo 👋

-### I'm a software developer specializing in web development.
-Here are some of the projects I've worked on:
+  ### I’m a software developer specializing in web development.
+Here are some of the projects and technologies I’ve worked with:

-- 🌐 Django-allauth: A comprehensive Django authentication system.
+- 🌐 `Django-allauth`: A comprehensive Django authentication system.

-- 🚀 FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+- 🚀 `FastAPI`: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

-- 📚 ORM_DJANGO: An ORM (Object Relational Mapping) with Django.
+- 📚 `ORM_DJANGO`: An ORM (Object Relational Mapping) with Django.

-- 🧠 PredictIA: A machine learning project for making predictions (add more details here).
+- 🧠 `PredictIA`: A machine learning project for making predictions based on the data it's trained with.

-- 🏗️ ProyectDjango: A Django project (add more details here).
+- 🏗️ `ProyectDjango`: A Django project, a web environment set up for easy implementation of Web Apps.
+In this, you'll find different Apps, one of them is a portfolio and an interactive world map.

-- 🎥 Stream: A streaming service project (add more details here).
+- 🎥 `Stream`: A streaming service project that creates a private server and broadcasts live on a specific URL, from the front camera of the person running it.

 <!--
 **Davidpedo123/Davidpedo123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.